fluxninja/aperture/docs/content/concepts/classifier.md

 Alternatively, use the
 [Introspection API](/reference/api/agent/flow-preview-service-preview-http-requests.api.mdx)
-directly on an Aperture agent:
+directly on an Aperture Agent:

 Example: